corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/operations/deployment/deployment-kubernetes.md

 Namespace is typically `cenm` for this deployment.

-Run the following command to obtain public IPs of the Identity Manager Service and the Network Map Service:
+Run the following command to obtain public IPs of the Identity Manager Service and the Network Map service:

 ```bash
 kubectl get svc idman-ip notary-ip